greenthings/Virtual_Stack_Machine_usingSwift/README.md

   func function(_ program: [String]) {

+  //Run only when the length of the program is less than the program counter, i.e. exit the while statement when the program ends

   while programCount < program.count{

+      // Program counter values are used as parameters in the program array and stored in current instruction.
       let currentInstruction = program[programCount]

-      switch currentInstruction{
-        case "PUSH":
+      // Divide the way through the switch door according to the recent command. switch currentInstruction{
+        // If you want to push something, type-cast the following string as an integer and put it in the stack.
+        // And raise the stack pointer and program counter for the next current instruction. case "PUSH":
           stack.append(Int(program[programCount + 1]) ??
 0)
           stackPointer += 1
           programCount += 1

           print("Push: \(stack)")

+        // If you want to add, you should pop action that is making two constant such as right and left for adding.
+        // and then add them.
         case "ADD":

           let right: Int = stack[stackPointer - 1]
           stackPointer -= 1
-          stack.removeLast()
+          // You should remove last one, because it is stack machine. stack.removeLast()
           let left: Int = stack[stackPointer - 1]
           stackPointer -= 1